 Tomatoes – as many as you’ve got, but you need a couple of handfuls to make a good portion of soup.
 My wife used a mixture of cherry tomatoes and the standard slicing tomatoes.

-Halve the larger tomatoes and place them in a roasting tin just coated with the oil
+- Preheat the oven to 200c – Gas Mark 6 – 400FHalve the larger tomatoes and place them in a roasting tin just coated with the oil.

 Once cool, blitz the soup in a blender until smooth and serve with cheese on toast.
 This is a lovely heartwarming feel-good soup.
 Great for snuggling up in your favorite chair with a blanket and a soppy film on the box!